BELLA: Black box model Explanations by Local Linear Approximations: Introduction

 \section{Introduction}

 Machine Learning (ML) and Artificial Intelligence (AI) models have been employed to handle tasks in various domains, including justice, healthcare, finance, self-driving cars, and many more.
 Consequently, legislative regulations have been proposed to protect interested parties and control the usage of these models.
-Examples are the General Data Protection Regulation of the European Union~\cite{goodman2017european} and, more recently, the AI act~\cite{aiact}, which stipulate \textit{the right to an explanation} in situations where an AI system has been employed in a decision-making process.
-The main issue is that many ML models (such as deep neural networks, random forests, and XGBoost) are \textit{opaque}, i.e. one cannot always assess the internal workings of the model to understand how decisions are made.
-This has led to the emergence of eXplainable Artificial Intelligence (xAI), a research field that aims to make the opaque models human-understandable.
-One avenue of research develops \emph{post-hoc methods}, i.e., methods that explain a specific decision by the black box model after it has been taken.
-Usually, these methods build an interpretable surrogate-model (e.g., a decision tree) that mimics the black box model, and that can be used to interpret the decision.
+One example is the General Data Protection Regulation of the European Union~\citep{goodman2017european}, which stipulates \textit{the right to an explanation} in situations where an AI system has been employed in a decision-making process.
+The AI act~\citep{aiact}, too, has stipulated the transparency of AI models according to the level of risk they pose.

-The most common metrics to evaluate the quality of such surrogate models are \textit{fidelity}, \textit{simplicity}, and \emph{generality}. \textit{Fidelity} measures how good the surrogate model is in mimicking the behavior of the black-box model. \textit{Simplicity} (or, inversely, \emph{complexity}) represents the measure of interpretability and usually favors shorter explanations. \textit{Generality} (or \emph{support}) measures the number of data points that the model applies to, and users tend to prefer more general explanations~\cite{radulovic2021confident}.
-Generality implicitly fosters a fourth desideratum, \textit{robustness}~\cite{alvarez2018robustness}, which stipulates that similar data points should have similar explanations.
-In addition to these standard metrics, one line of research argues that good explanations should be \textit{contrastive/counterfactual}~\cite{miller2018contrastive,wachter2017counterfactual}.
-Such explanations aim to provide a set of modifications to the data point at hand that would entail a change in the decision.
-Contrary to the factual explanations, which answer the question \textit{``Why P?''}, counterfactual explanations answer the question \textit{``Why P rather than Q?''}.